Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Request References and Testimonials:

-Ask for references or testimonials from past clients who have shipped similar products from China to the US.
-Reach out to these references to gain insights into the freight forwarder’s reliability, communication, and overall performance.
+Request references or testimonials of previous clients who have shipped products similar to yours from China to the US.
+Call these references to understand better the reliability, communication, and overall performance of the freight forwarder.

 Compare Services and Pricing: